 - Material thickness handling from .010″ to .250″ (.254mm to.635mm) and strip widths from .500″ to 20″

-- Available in-line processes include TOX™, Tog-L-Lok™, rotary stitch, pre-punch, post-punch, mid-punch, variable thickness, remetallizing thermal spray for weld seam protection, clinch nuts, cutting and sweeping.
+- Available in-line processes include TOX™, Tog-L-Lok™, rotary stitch, pre-punch, post-punch, mid-punch, bending and tab forming, variable thickness, remetallizing thermal spray for weld seam protection, clinch nuts, cutting and sweeping.

 - In-line welding capabilities include laser, high-frequency induction, and low-frequency contact, induction and lines ranging from 11 to 42 passes

 - Secondary operations including welding, cutting, bending, tube fabrication and powder coating